anyshake/homepage/docs/anyshake-explorer/E-D001/advanced-operations/firmware-upgrade.md

 - #### Open "firmware" folder in VSCode.

 ### Flash Firmware
-- #### Connect the AnyShake Explorer to your Windows using an RS-232 to USB cable.
+- #### Connect the AnyShake Explorer to your PC using an RS-232 to USB cable.
 - #### After switching the jumper cap to Flash Mode, connect power to the AnyShake Explorer to enter Flash Mode.
   ![Jumper Caps Modes](img\firmware-upgrade\jumper-caps-modes.webp)
 - #### Open `platformio.ini` in VSCode Explorer.